AVSaiKumar/OfflineXcode/README.md

 * Digital signature verification
 * Offline balance download and verification
 * Offline balance transfer
+* Freedom at your fingertips.
+Receive and spend money effortlessly, anytime, anywhere, with this revolutionary offline payment solution.

 ** Architecture **
  **Here's the explanation, incorporating definitions of Secure Enclave and Keychain:**